Zero paid placements. No brand can pay to rank higher on Simscanner.

 What is FUP on a Nepal eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 On a mountainous market like Nepal, where capacity is tighter away from the cities, an unlimited plan may throttle sooner than you expect.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources